top of page

 I'm about to experience one of the happiest moments of my life, and I don't think either of us is able to fully share in that joy together anymore.
 I will always love you because you're my sister, and I truly hope life brings you happiness and peace.
 But for now, I think it's healthiest that we part ways."

 I hovered over the send button for some time, before clicking on it.
 I waited for the regret to settle in but there wasn't any.
-I was done, and I'd finally freed myself from the past.
+I was done, and this was the last step to free myself from the past.
 I would no longer allow guilt and shame to fill my life, nor would I continue letting people in who didn't have my best interests at heart—and that included my sister.
 I'd built a family around me, and they weren't blood, but something so much better.
 They were my past, my present and future, but most importantly they were my safety.
 And one thing they'd never do is allow me to fall.

 Comments